nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/><br/>
 <a name="clear"></a>
 #### 2.1.4.
 Clear screen: `clear`
-This feature helps you clears the screen in the command prompt.
+This feature helps you clear the screen in the command prompt.
 It is useful if the screen gets too cluttered with past commands.
 ```
 Format: clear
 ```